 Beyond the sepia filter: A day in the life of Instagram star Alex Cannon

-You barely recognise Alex Cannon with his clothes on, his perfectly blow-dried hair buried beneath an all-encompassing cap.
+You barely recognise Alex Cannon with his clothes on, his meticulously blow-dried hair buried beneath an all-encompassing cap.

 It’s Tuesday morning in a Liverpool coffee shop, and the model-turned-Instagram star is grabbing a post-workout caffeine hit.